RomualdRousseau/ShuJu/README.md

 # ShuJu
 ![Build](https://github.com/RomualdRousseau/ShuJu/workflows/Build/badge.svg)

-It is an enterprise grade Java API for linear algebra, statictic and machine learning algorithms.
+It is an enterprise grade Java API for real linear algebra, statistic and machine learning algorithms.

 Strongly influenced by Numpy and Tensorflow, ShuJu aims to provide a solid mathematical and scientific library for Java.
 Despite the success of python and various new languages, Java is still largely used in enterprise and mobile solutions because of its ubiquity and foundations in most of professional platforms.